dahlbyk/posh-git/README.md

 ```

 > Note: Setting the ForegroundColor to a color name, other than one of the standard ConsoleColor names, only works on Windows.
-On Windows, posh-git uses the `System.Drawing.ColorTranslator.FromHtml()` method to parse a color name as an HTML color.
+On Windows, posh-git uses the `[System.Drawing.ColorTranslator]::FromHtml(string colorName)` method to parse a color
+name as an HTML color.
 For a complete list of HTML colors, see this [W3Schools page][w3c-colors].

 If you are on Linux or macOS and desire an Orange path, you will need to specify the RGB value for Orange e.g.: